melisgl/journal/README.md

     `WITH-JOURNALING` and `LOG-RECORD` is `NIL`, then event recording is turned off and `JOURNALED` imposes minimal overhead.

-    - `NAME` can be of any type except `NULL`, not evaluated.
+    - `NAME` can be of any type except [`NULL`][5230], not evaluated.
 For names, and for anything that gets written to a journal, a non-keyword symbol is a reasonable choice as it can be easily made unique.
 However, it also exposes the package structure, which might make reading stuff back more difficult.
 Keywords and strings do not have this problem.

     - `ARGS` can be of any type, but is typically a list.